canonical/lxd/README.md

 #### How can I run docker inside a LXD container?

-To run docker inside a lxd container, you must allow security nesting.
+In order to run Docker inside a LXD container the `security.nesting` property of the container should be set to `true`.
+No other changes should be necessary.

     lxc config set <container> security.nesting true